jehans8543/sep10-freedom-project/prep/plan.md

 * Try animating the background using my tool
 * Fix all the spacing, trying to make it look perfect
 * Add links and a addictional information page
 * If possible link to another webpage, giving further in-depth explanations of every topic that I wrote about
 * Task
+* Add more animations using my tool
+* Add the shapes that I said I was going to add in my wireframe